micolous/cbus/docs/wiser-swf-protocol.rst

 	It appears that the authentication key is always the same regardless of reboots or different HTTP interface passwords.
 As the XMLSocket protocol is out-of-band from the HTTP interface, this is the **only** authentication step performed for clients.

 	As a result, changing passwords in the web interface are not an effective measure for preventing access to the CBus XMLSocket protocol.

+	I do not have enough information at this time about Wiser internals to be able to assess how this authentication key is generated.

 There is now enough information to connect to the XMLSocket service on port 8888 of the Wiser (or "port" in ``local_config.xml``).